 Entitlement to paid leave

-You should develop a policy for statutory leave for workers who may be entitled to paid leave for parts of days under new rules.
+You should develop a policy for statutory leave for workers who may be entitled to paid leave for parts of days.

 The options are: